Workforce, training and education

 It is a requirement of the curriculum that all StRs are exposed to a variety of organisations and learning environments and registrars are encouraged to experience a variety of training placements to widen their understanding of public health practice.
 After the first Local Authority placement of 24-30 months, placements in phase 2 can be of any length but are typically 6-12 months.
 These placements give an opportunity to consolidate core skills and to develop breadth and depth for a future specialist career.
 Specialist Health protection and academic public health training opportunities can be offered.

 During the course of training, depending on individual interests and career aspirations, a registrar may identify the need for a specialist training opportunity not available within the East of England.
-These "Out of programme" (OOP) placements are available for senior registrars who are progressing satisfactorily with their training - please note that OOP training placements are not allowed in the last year of training (wte) except in exceptional circumstances (see link below for further information on the OOP HEE policy).
+These "Out of programme" (OOP) placements are available for senior registrars who are progressing satisfactorily with their training - please note that OOP training placements are not allowed in the last year of training (wte) except in exceptional circumstances (see link below for further information on the OOP policy).

 The first PH placement